 - Employers who had to stay open during lockdown may be able to offer guidance to other employers who are now considering some employees returning to work on site.
 Visit the CIPD community to share ideas and experiences.

 Q: What if our people can't come back - or don't want to travel on public transport?

-- Social distancing guidance on public transport must be followed rigorously and transport operators should follow appropriate the guidance to make their services Covid- 19 Secure.
+- Face coverings must be worn on public transport and transport operators should follow appropriate guidance to make their services COVID- 19 Secure.